awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI.md

 ## Amazon ECS\-optimized AMI variants<a name="ecs-optimized-ami-variants"></a>

-Amazon ECS vends AMIs that are optimized for the service in the following variants\.
+The following variants of the Amazon ECS\-optimized AMI are available for your Amazon EC2 instances\.

 ### Linux variants<a name="ecs-optimized-ami-linux-variants"></a>
 + **Amazon ECS\-optimized Amazon Linux 2 AMI** – Recommended for launching your Amazon ECS container instances in most cases\.
-+ **Amazon ECS\-optimized Amazon Linux 2 \(arm64\) AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your Amazon EC2 A1 instance type instances, which are powered by Arm\-based AWS Graviton Processors\.
++ **Amazon ECS\-optimized Amazon Linux 2 \(arm64\) AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your instances, which are powered by Arm\-based AWS Graviton/Graviton 2 Processors\.
 For more information, see [General Purpose Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/general-purpose-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + **Amazon ECS GPU\-optimized AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your Amazon EC2 GPU\-based instances\.
 It comes pre\-configured with NVIDIA kernel drivers and a Docker GPU runtime which makes running workloads that take advantage of GPUs on Amazon ECS\.
 For more information, see [Working with GPUs on Amazon ECS](ecs-gpu.md)\.
 + **Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI** – Based on Amazon Linux 2, this AMI is recommended for use when launching your Amazon EC2 Inf1 instances\.
 It comes pre\-configured with AWS Inferentia drivers and the AWS Neuron runtime for Docker which makes running machine learning inference workloads easier on Amazon ECS\.
 For more information, see [Working with inference workloads on Amazon ECS](ecs-inference.md)\.
 + **Amazon ECS\-optimized Amazon Linux AMI** – This AMI is based off of Amazon Linux\.
 We recommend that you migrate your workloads to the Amazon ECS\-optimized Amazon Linux 2 AMI\.
 Support for the Amazon ECS\-optimized Amazon Linux AMI is the same as the Amazon Linux AMI\.
 For more information, see [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/)\.